Off-Campus Living Policies

 The Residential Living Policies are based on the standards of respect for the rights of the individual, the law, property, the university, and the larger community.

-Part of being refined, one of the university’s core values, is showing courtesy.
 When interacting with others, students should show courtesy and consideration, behaving in a manner that demonstrates personal refinement.

 Fire Drills, Alarms, and Equipment